 Working backwards, the reference to an ‘illuminating book’ is none other than revelation such as the Qur’an; ‘guidance’ is the directive of the Prophet in how to adhere to divine injunctions, and ‘knowledge’ is understanding revelation according to sound systems of reasoning derived from revelation itself, the parameters of the Arabic language and sound logic.
 The famed exegete Ibn Kathir explained, ‘without sound intellect, nor sound and lucid revelation, but on mere speculation and impulse.’

 Now I don’t suggest that all those who intend to go into politics suddenly undertake legal study and qualify as Islamic jurists and theologians, but it would behoove Muslims with political aspirations and driven by a sense of godly ethics to maintain close ties with those of sound juristic and scholastic training.
-If we refer to politicians as Muslims, we shouldn’t be referring to brown people in politics as many do but rather as a term that denotes those who seek to better the country making it a standard for justice, morality, fairness, prosperity and a consistent rule of law, simultaneously standing by the ideals of Abrahamic monotheism, regardless of their race (if indeed there is such a thing).
+If we refer to politicians as Muslims, we shouldn’t be referring to enter site brown people in politics as many do but rather as a term that denotes those who seek to better the country making it a standard for justice, morality, fairness, prosperity and a consistent rule of law, simultaneously standing by the ideals of Abrahamic monotheism, regardless of their race (if indeed there is such a thing).